David Bowie: Death

 He always did what he wanted to do.
 And he wanted to do it his way and he wanted to do it the best way.
 His death was no different from his life – a work of art.
 He made Blackstar for us, his parting gift.
 I knew for a year this was the way it would be.
 I wasn't, however, prepared for it.
 He was an extraordinary man, full of love and life.
 He will always be with us.
 For now, it is appropriate to cry.

 Following Bowie's death, fans gathered at impromptu street shrines.
-At the mural of Bowie in his birthplace of Brixton, South London, fans laid flowers and sang his songs.
+At the mural of Bowie in his birthplace of Brixton, south London, fans laid flowers and sang his songs.
 Other memorial sites included Berlin, Los Angeles, and outside his apartment in New York.
 After his death, sales of his albums and singles soared.
 Bowie had insisted that he did not want a funeral, and according to his death certificate he was cremated.
 As he wished in his will, his ashes were scattered in a Buddhist ceremony in Bali.

-Bowie left an estate of around $100 million to his wife, Iman, and his two children.
-He left $2 million to his long-standing assistant, Corinne Schwab, and $1 million to his friend, Marion Skene, the nanny to his eldest child, Duncan.
-To his daughter Alexandria, he left a 25% share in the estate and a property on Little Tonshi Mountain in New York.
-His son Duncan also received 25%.
-His other properties and the remaining 50% of the estate went to Iman.